culotta2/on_job/README.md

 ```bash
 on_job list -a -t "A" "B"
 ```
-Shows all tasks for projects A and B
+Shows all tasks with tags A and B

 ## Roadmap
 - [x] Add time (deadline) information to tasks